apple/ccs-calendarserver/README.rst

 You will need to choose a directory service to use to populate your server's principals (users, groups, resources, and locations).
 A directory service provides the Calendar and Contacts Server with information about these principals.
 The directory services supported by Calendar and Contacts Server are:

 - XMLDirectoryService: this service is configurable via an XML file that contains principal information.
 The file conf/auth/accounts.xml provides an example principals configuration.
-- OpenDirectoryService: this service uses Apple's OpenDirectory client, the bulk of the configuration for which is handled external to Calendar and Contacts Server (e.g. System Preferences --> Usersi & Groups --> Login Options --> Network Account Server).
+- OpenDirectoryService: this service uses Apple's OpenDirectory client, the bulk of the configuration for which is handled external to Calendar and Contacts Server (e.g. System Preferences --> Users & Groups --> Login Options --> Network Account Server).
 - LdapDirectoryService: a highly flexible LDAP client that can leverage existing LDAP servers.
 See `twistedcaldav/stdconfig.py <https://trac.calendarserver.org/browser/CalendarServer/trunk/twistedcaldav/stdconfig.py>`_ for the available LdapDirectoryService options and their defaults.

 The caldavd-test.plist configuration uses XMLDirectoryService by default, set up to use conf/auth/accounts-test.xml.
 This is a generally useful configuration for development and testing.